Swhag/CV-Application/README.md

 ### Description

-Resume-Builder Web Application with minimalist design.<br>
-Built using ReactJS, React-to-print, UUID library and CSS.
+A minimalist Resume-Builder web application that allows users to load and save different states of input values and export the output as a PDF file.
+Built with React, React-to-print, UUID library, and CSS.

 ### Features